codeclimate/codeclimate-rubocop/config/contents/metrics/block_length.md

 Available are: 'array', 'hash', and 'heredoc'.
 Each literal will be counted as one line regardless of its actual size.

+NOTE: The `ExcludedMethods` configuration is deprecated and only kept for backwards compatibility.
+Please use `IgnoredMethods` instead.

 ### Example: CountAsOne: ['array', 'heredoc']

     something do